-Best upcoming Lego sets 2026: this year’s top new Lego releases
+Best upcoming Lego sets 2026: this year’s must-have new Lego releases you need to buy

-Prepare for a block party with these superb sets coming soon from Lego – and the best of 2025’s sets
+Prepare for a block party with these superb sets coming soon from Lego – and the best of what’s already arrived in recent months

 When Lego founder Ole Kirk Kristiansen pivoted his business to plastic bricks, we wonder if he had any idea of the global phenomenon Lego would become.
 Today, there are many themes, for kids and adult collectors alike.
 It’s hard to keep track.
 So we’re doing it for you, with the Stuff guide to the best upcoming Lego sets.